thomas-yancey/thomas-yancey.github.io/_posts/2016-07-05-action-cable-chat.md

 ---
 layout: post
-title:  "Action Cable Chat -- part 1"
+title:  "Action Cable Chat Part 1"
 date:   2016-07-05 21:30:06 -0400
 categories: jekyll update
 ---

 Rails 5 just came out this past week and I thought what better for a first blog post.
 I am going to walk through building a simple chat app with action cable.
 By the end of it we will have an app that allows users to sign up, create private chatrooms and have realtime chat as well as realtime updates of people entering and exiting the room.
-If you would like to take a look at the finished product you can check it out here -- [Action Cable Chat](http://actionchattin.herokuapp.com/)
+If you would like to take a look at the finished product you can check it out here -- [Action Cable Chat](http://actionchattin.herokuapp.com/).

 <!--more-->

 While going through this I am going to skip styling to try and keep the length to a minimum and keep the focus on app development.
-The first portion of it is just going to be setting up the baseline app without and in part 2 we will jump into action cable.
-I am going to run through every step of the app so if you want to configure your own setup you might want to just jump to [part 2]({% post_url 2016-07-06-action-cable-chat-two %})
+The first portion of it is just going to be setting up the baseline app and in part 2 we will jump into action cable.
+I am going to run through every step of the app so if you want to configure your own setup you might want to just jump to [part 2]({% post_url 2016-07-06-action-cable-chat-two %}).

 First things first we are going to need to create a new app in Rails 5.
 If you have yet to upgrade to rails yet go ahead and do so using rails app:update (make sure that you have Ruby 2.2.2 or later).
 I am going to use postgresql in my app but if you want to use sqlite3 thats fine too. let's also skip turbolinks because it gave me some issues while scoping my chatrooms.